joshrp/moonlight-docs/Frequently-Asked-Questions.md

 The community has created unofficial ports for [PS Vita](https://github.com/xyzz/vita-moonlight/releases/) and many [embedded Linux devices](https://github.com/irtimmer/moonlight-embedded/wiki/Packages).

+## Is there a Moonlight web client?

+No, while there is a ChromeOS app that runs on Chromebooks, there is not a pure web-based Moonlight client.
+The GameStream protocol requires us to use raw TCP and UDP sockets which is not currently supported in web browsers.
+Fortunately, there is a proposed [Direct Sockets web standard](https://github.com/WICG/raw-sockets/blob/master/docs/explainer.md) in development that could make it possible to implement a web-based Moonlight client in the future.

+While we would like to offer a web-based client as an option, we believe that native apps currently provide the most feature-rich and performant clients.
+Optimizations like changing the display refresh rate to match the stream frame rate, communicating with gamepads that aren't natively supported by the OS or browser, and using full-screen exclusive mode for lower latency are not currently available to web apps.
+Web browsers are also often forced to make tradeoffs to cater to the most common use-cases at the expense of others.
+For example, a design tradeoff for better battery life for video playback or smoother web animations might result in an increase to rendering latency.

+## How can I see on-screen statistics about my streaming performance?

+On Windows and macOS, you can press Ctrl+Alt+Shift+S to enable the stats overlay while streaming.
+Linux and Steam Link do not current have overlay support, but you can see the same stats in the log file after you end your stream.

+On Android and iOS, you can enable the on-screen overlay in the Moonlight settings.

+## What do the numbers mean in the on-screen connection statistics?

+Notes about these numbers:
+- Due to limitations of the various decoding APIs available on each platform, not all latency and frame drop numbers will be available on all Moonlight clients.
+- Client performance can vary significantly depending on the selected frame rate, resolution, client hardware, etc. You can tweak these settings to improve your performance.
+- These numbers can't be used to compare to other non-Moonlight clients, since each value may not be measuring the same thing, despite potentially having the same name.
+- There is additional system latency that can't be measured by apps (compositor latency, display latency, input device latency, etc).
+For the most accurate results, you should always measure using external testing hardware.

+### Latency numbers
+- Receive latency
+    - This is the average amount of time it takes to receive a single frame, measured from the first packet received to the last.
+    - A faster connection between your host and client will decrease this value and a higher bitrate setting will typically increase it.
+    - This is NOT your end-to-end connection latency.
+That value is not currently available in the GameStream protocol.
+- Decode latency
+    - This is the average amount of time it takes for a frame to be decoded and ready for rendering.
+    - This number varies widely depending on your client hardware, bitrate, stream frame rate, and stream resolution.
+    - Increasing the frame rate to 90 or 120 FPS may decrease decode latency on some devices.
+- Frame queue latency
+    - This is the average amount of time that frames wait to be rendered after decoding.
+The wait is usually because the previous frame is still being rendered or waiting for V-Sync.
+    - It should usually stay under a frame interval (16 ms for 60 FPS), but in rare cases, driver issues can cause it to rise significantly if rendering is not progressing at the normal rate.
+- Render latency
+    - This is the average amount of time it takes for a decoded frame to be rendered to the display.
+    - If you have V-Sync enabled, this will typically include a V-sync period (16 ms for a 60 Hz display) in addition to the actual render latency.
+This is because Moonlight must wait for V-Sync to render.

+### Frame drop numbers
+- Frames dropped by network connection
+    - This indicates the percentage of frames that are sent from the host and don't successfully reach the client.
+It should stay very close to 0% most of the time.
+    - High values indicate an unreliable network connection (like 2.4 GHz WiFi or powerline networking) or that your connection is not capable of streaming at the bitrate settings you've chosen.
+- Frames dropped due to network jitter
+    - This indicates the percentage of frames dropped because they are too early or too late to render.
+    - Rather than coming at a smooth 16ms-16ms-16ms-16ms... for each frame, network variance may cause patterns like 20ms-12ms-18ms-14ms... which forces Moonlight to skip or drop frames to stay in sync with the client display.
+    - It is typically caused by high network jitter but it can also be caused by hardware limitations or software issues (especially if very high).

 ## Can I stream from my PC while outside my house?

 Yes, for many ISPs, it's as simple as [installing the Moonlight Internet Hosting Tool on your PC](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#automatic-configuration-recommended-for-most-users).